stanichor/stanichor.github.io/_posts/2025-10-11-one-level-higher.md

         <img src="/assets/images/one-level-higher/two_thirds_medians.png" width="400" alt="Alt Text">
     </figure>
 </div>

-Generally, the median player moves up ~1 level from Round 1 to Round 2, moves up 1-2 levels from Round 2 to Round 3, and moves up 1-3 levels from Round 3 to Round 4.
-Generally, the population level moves up ~1 level from Round 1 to Round 2, moves up 1-2 levels from Round 2 to Round 3, and moves up 1-3 levels from Round 3 to Round 4 (ignoring the outlier sessions in the $p = \frac{1}{2}$ experiments).

 For a more fine-grained analysis, we can look at the distribution of how each person adjusts their level from round to round.
 In the following data, the authors classify the data of each of the subsequent periods according to the reference point ($r$, the mean of the *previous* period, not necessarily Period 1) and iteration steps (where step $n$ indicates a guess of $r\cdot p^n$).
 Guesses above the previous-period mean are aggregated into "Above mean₋₁".